Certified Refurbished Vitamix Blender Details

 The other material differences between reconditioned and new are:

-1) 5-year vs. 7-year warranty.
-All reconditioned machines come with a 5-year warranty, while some new machines come with a 5-year warranty, and others come with a 7-year warranty.
+1) Shorter warranty.
+Reconditioned machines come with a shorter warranty than new machines.
 The reconditioned warranty is exactly the same as on new machines, aside from than the duration.
 (All parts are covered, as well as shipping both ways for any repairs/replacements; for more details see my Vitamix warranty page.)
 QVC Creations, S-Series, and Turboblend Two & Three Speed new models have a 5-year warranty, so that is exactly the same as reconditioned.
 If you are concerned about the warranty length you can purchase a 3-year warranty extension for $75, which is less than the difference in price between reconditioned and new, and would take your refurbished machine’s warranty out to 8 years.

 2) Less colorful box.
 The new machines are packaged in a glossy box covered with bright photographs, whereas the reconditioned machines come in brown or white boxes.